handav/class_ten_workshop/README.md

 ## Colab Notebooks

+First, let's check out the basic Colab intro: [https://colab.research.google.com/notebooks/welcome.ipynb](https://colab.research.google.com/notebooks/welcome.ipynb)

 Make sure you are using the GPU (go to Edit -> Notebook Settings to change this).
 For the record, Colab has limits on both GPU time and storage, so they are better for quick interaction than long-term training (at the moment).

-First, let's check out the basic Colab intro: [https://colab.research.google.com/notebooks/welcome.ipynb](https://colab.research.google.com/notebooks/welcome.ipynb)

 ## Generating from pre-trained model: MusicVAE (with Colab notebook)
-##### What MusicVAE is doing: allows you to generate melodies by interpolating between two MIDIs.
+#### What MusicVAE is doing: allows you to generate melodies by interpolating between two MIDIs.

 Copy the [MusicVAE Colab notebook](https://colab.research.google.com/notebooks/magenta/music_vae/music_vae.ipynb) to your drive with the 'Copy to Drive' button.

 ## Assignment

 Continue to explore these models (or a different one, if you're feeling ambitious).
-You can either generate something from a pre-trained model, train your own model and generate from it, or use Onsets and Frames to transcribe some pieces.
+You can generate something from a pre-trained model, train your own model and generate from it, use Onsets and Frames to transcribe some pieces, or anything else as long as it involves one of the Magenta models.
 You'll show these in class next week (quick 3-4 minutes each).

-## Additional Notes and Things to Do
+## Additional Notes, Suggested Things to Do

 * Don't be afraid to explore the other models we didn't get to in class!
 Working with them is very similar to what we did today, and each has its own walk-through: [https://github.com/tensorflow/magenta/tree/master/magenta/models](https://github.com/tensorflow/magenta/tree/master/magenta/models)